GeForce 400 series: History

 On September 30, 2009, Nvidia released a white paper describing the architecture: the chip features 16 'Streaming Multiprocessors' each with 32 'CUDA Cores' capable of one single-precision operation per cycle or one double-precision operation every other cycle, a 40-bit virtual address space which allows the host's memory to be mapped into the chip's address space, meaning that there is only one kind of pointer and making C++ support significantly easier, and a 384-bit wide GDDR5 memory interface.
 As with the G80 and GT200, threads are scheduled in 'warps', sets of 32 threads each running on a single shader core.
 While the GT200 had 16 KB 'shared memory' associated with each shader cluster, and required data to be read through the texturing units if a cache was needed, GF100 has 64 KB of memory associated with each cluster, which can be used either as a 48 KB cache plus 16 KB of shared memory, or as a 16 KB cache plus 48 KB of shared memory, along with a 768 KB L2 cache shared by all 16 clusters.

 The white paper describes the chip much more as a general purpose processor for workloads encompassing tens of thousands of threads - reminiscent of the Tera MTA architecture, though without that machine's support for very efficient random memory access - than as a graphics processor.

-Many users reported high temperatures and power consumption while receiving correspondingly poor performance improves in the GeForce 400 series Fermi GPUs when compared to rival competitor AMD's Radeon HD 5000 Series - leading AMD to create and release a promotional video "The Misunderstanding" to poke fun at the issue.
+Many users reported high temperatures and power consumption while receiving correspondingly poor performance improvement in the GeForce 400 series Fermi GPUs when compared to rival competitor AMD's Radeon HD 5000 series - leading AMD to create and release a promotional video "The Misunderstanding" to poke fun at the issue.
 In the video, a police unit is seen commencing a raid on a house with a large thermal profile, indicating a grow operation.
 However, upon entering the home it is apparent that the source of the high temperature is a Fermi GPU.
 It became a common joke that one could fry an egg on a Fermi GPU at full load.